divya28shree/Distributed-Systems/README.md

 # (CSE 586 - SUNY BUFFALO)

 ## Simple Messenger:
 Simple Messanger App for Android.
-Goal of this ap is to enable two android devices to send message to each other.
+Goal of this app is to enable two android devices to send message to each other.

 ## Group Messenger 1:
 Design a group messanger that can send message to multiple AVDs and store them in permanent key-value storage.